skurkou98/TableTennis/README.txt

 -Feedback (0.0-0.99).
 -Wet/Dry Delay mix (0.0-1.0).

-It facilitates the use of the Generic Audio Processor Editor available in JUCE for the User Interface.
+This plugin facilitates the use of a generic UI via JUCE library code and allows for the user to retain their previous input settings when reopening a session.

+It has been designed for use as a VST3 plugin.
+Simply download and add "...TableTennis\Builds\VisualStudio2019\x64\Debug\VST3" as a path-list for plugins in your DAW and re-scan.
+TableTennis was tested using Reaper v6.50 (2022).

 This project was completed as part of the Advanced Audio Processing module of the BSc (Hons) Audio Technology at Glasgow Caledonian University.

-It has been designed for use as a VST3 plugin and can be tested in Reaper using both mono or stereo audio files.